 - The reduction of transaction costs occurs because tighter bid-ask spreads lower the expenses of traders.

-When markets remain liquid traders may execute positions instantly and avoid unreasonable time delays and excessive price movement.
+When markets remain liquid, traders may execute positions instantly and avoid unreasonable time delays and excessive price movement.

 Challenges Arising for Liquidity in Crypto Markets